11joselu/gulp-ng-modules/README.md

 Type: `string` `required`

-The name of the module to create or retrieve.
+The name of the module to create.

 ##### modules